Rob-Lando/donk.tradr/crypto-historical-data-load/kraken/README.md

 # initially create tables for all defined pairs and intervals in sqlite3 db and load historical csv data (if exists)
 # tables will be created with the naming convention <pair>_<interval_in_minutes> (ex.
 ETHUSD_60)
 # historical csv files have the same naming convention. (ex.
-ETHUSD_60.csv contains ohlcvt "candlestick" data in 60 minute intervals)
+ETHUSD_60.csv contains ohlcvt "candlestick" data in 60 minute intervals for the ETHUSD trading pair)
 # historical files are assumed to exist in directories labeled by crypto symbol, and contain files across ultiple crypto/base_currency pairs and intervals.
-# Meaning, ETH has its own folder, XBT has its own folder, etc...
+# Meaning, ETH/ has its own folder, XBT/ has its own folder, etc...
 # see actual function definitions in sqlite-loader.py for more details.